Financial-Times/dotcom-page-kit/README.md

 ### Why are you doing this?

-All of the user facing applications that together make up FT.com use a package called [`n-ui`].
-This package currently provides:- tools to build and load client-side code; client-side bootstrapping; template loading and configuration; global header, footer, and layout UI; navigation menu data; tracking and analytics setup; ads configuration; global messaging components; and more!
-Although we rely on this module heavily it is not well understood by the current team and is tightly coupled to technical decisions that were made several years ago.
+All of the user facing applications that together make up FT.com used to use a package called [`n-ui`].
+This package provided:- tools to build and load client-side code; client-side bootstrapping; template loading and configuration; global header, footer, and layout UI; navigation menu data; tracking and analytics setup; ads configuration; global messaging components; and more!
+Although we relied on this module heavily it was not well understood by the current team and was tightly coupled to technical decisions that were made several years ago.

 Page Kit splits all of this functionality into a set of loosely coupled, individually documented, and tested packages.
-The aim is to provide a flexible foundation which teams can build upon rather than prescribing a whole solution.
+They provide a flexible foundation which teams can build upon rather than prescribing a whole solution.

 See the [original pitch document] for more information.